An overview of the functions of the kMeter App.

 Average speed = average rep speed in m/s over the whole set.

 Generated energy = energy put into the flywheel in kJ (not your expenditure).

 Repetitions = number of reps performed.

 Workout time = duration of the set.

 Inertia = the inertia you set in setup.

 VAS = Visual analogue scale.
-User input after workout summary in display.
-Stored in database with all other data.
+User input after workout summary in the display.
+Stored in the database with all other data.
 Can be used to track effort or pain for example.

 Press arrows up/down beside graph to switch view between average power, peak power and estimated force values.